sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_01.rst

 | **total**    |              |              |              |
 +--------------+--------------+--------------+--------------+

-Okay, what about the remaining entries?
+What about the remaining entries?
 For instance, how should we describe the average mood gain across the entire (hypothetical) population of people who might be given Joyzepam in an experiment like this, regardless of whether they were in CBT?
 We use the “dot” notation to express this.
 In the case of Joyzepam, notice that we are talking about the mean associated with the third row in the table.
 That is, we are averaging across two cell means (i.e., µ\ :sub:`31` and µ\ :sub:`32`).
 The result of this averaging is referred to as a **marginal mean**, and would be denoted µ\ :sub:`3.` in this case.
 The marginal mean for CBT corresponds to the population mean associated with the second column in the table, so we use the notation µ\ :sub:`.2` to describe it.
 The grand mean is denoted µ\ :sub:`..` because it is the mean obtained by averaging (marginalising\ [#]_) over both.
 So our full table of population means can be written down like this:

 +--------------+--------------+--------------+--------------+
 |              | no therapy   | CBT          | total        |